pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 First I combined the many lists into one D`ictionary<string, phrasecheckresult>` to link my candidate strings with my enum result types.

-I used a little of Notepadd++'s Find and replace magic to wholesale convert my list initialisation into a Dictionary initialisation and ended up with
+I used a little of Notepad++'s Find and replace magic to wholesale convert my list initialisation into a Dictionary initialisation and ended up with

 ```c#
 _phraseMap = new Dictionary<string, phrasecheckresult>